Skip to Content

 Following are some of the common nutrient deficiencies that cause yellow leaves on plants:

-Nitrogen: Older leaves on your plant are turning yellow, and the new leaves are very light green.
+Nitrogen: Older leaves on your plant turn yellow, and the new leaves are very light green.
 Add organic compost or coffee grounds to the soil at the base of the plant or apply a balanced fertilizer.

-Potassium deficiency: The edges, tips, and veins of the old leaves become yellow with brown spots.
+Potassium deficiency: The old leaves’ edges, tips, and veins become yellow with brown spots.

 Add citrus rinds or coverings to the base of the plants.
-You can also add compost enriched with fruit and vegetable waste or a potassium fertilizer.
+Add compost enriched with fruit and vegetable waste or a potassium fertilizer.

 Calcium deficiency: The leaves have yellow or brown spots surrounded by brown edges.
-For acidic soil, add use lime and for alkaline soil use gypsum.
+Add lime to acidic soil, and use gypsum for alkaline soil.

 Zinc deficiency: The leaves are discolored, and the tissue between veins is yellow while the veins are green.
 Spray the plant with kelp extract.